 Disclosure: this post may contain affiliate links, which means I may make a commission if you decide to make a purchase through one of my links, at no cost to you.

-Now that we are finished with painting the master bedroom and craft room, the only other large room upstairs left to tackle is the guest bedroom/office.
+Now that we are finished with painting the primary bedroom and craft room, the only other large room upstairs left to tackle is the guest bedroom/office.
 While it’s being painted, we will be unable to have overnight guests (unless you have a thing for couches), but I think our future guests will find it a much more inviting place to stay!
 Let’s take a look at the original listing photo of this [cough, cough] cozy corner of the house:

 Just before moving in, my family came over help take care of some quick improvements like replacing our garbage disposal, scrubbing down the kitchen, and painting the ceiling.
 In our guest bedroom, one wall (for some unknown reason) had wallpaper.
 Thankfully, a bucket of hot water was all it took to remove.
 It was so easy, even my grandmother rolled up her sleeves and pitched in!